 Once you have a reasonably strong sense of the personality of your tulpa, and you could probably guess what they'd do in a large variety of situations, you should be ready to move onto the next step of this guide.

-Consider that you had to create a way to direct thoughts towards your tulpa earlier in this guide.
-This time around you will be doing the reverse.
-Instead of learning to direct thoughts to your tulpa you will be tricking your mind into thinking as your tulpa, and using those thoughts to build up a feeling of what it means for your tulpa to be speaking to you.
+In this step of the guide, instead of learning to direct thoughts to your tulpa you will be tricking your mind into thinking as your tulpa and using those thoughts to build up a feeling of what it means for your tulpa to be speaking to you.
 To kick this process into gear, try to start asking your tulpa simple questions at random points while you speak to them through the day.
 Examples of such questions might be "Do you like the taste of this food?" or "What is your favorite color?".
 If you have defined a personality already, try asking things that you are fairly confident you know the answer to.
 If you haven't chosen to define a personality, try to ask questions to things that are obvious in general, like the color of the sky or if ice cream tastes good.
-Your aim is to ask questions whose answers can be generated without a ton of thought or effort so that the barrier to your mind generating a response is as low as it can possibly be.
+For the time being your aim here is to hear any thoughts from your tulpa, rather than to be engaging in a real conversation.
+Using questions that you already are relatively sure your tulpa will answer will help encourage first responses, and with knowledge of what a response sounds like you will be able to move onto things that are more than pre-generated responses.

 As you ask these questions, you might notice at some point that somewhere in the back of your head you think of an answer.
 This thought should be considered as a response from your tulpa, and will likely have a few traits.